michaelcallahan/Arduino_Linear_Encoder_example/readme.md

 This setup allows you to simulate the Arduino `micro-ROS` behavior and communicate over a virtual serial bus using `socat`, making it look like a `micro-ROS` device.
 You can then test your ROS2 `motor_controller` package without needing the actual hardware.

-When we do connect an Arduino Uno running the `micro-ROS` sketch, then we note the communication port, and we initialize the `micro-ROS` agent to interface with the hardware.
-As long as the Controller Node is running, then we should be able to use the `micro-ROS` agent to give setpoint commands to the Arduino Uno device in order to drive the motor and actuate the position of the linear stage.
+When we do connect an Arduino running the `micro-ROS` sketch, then we note the communication port, and we initialize the `micro-ROS` agent to interface with the hardware.
+As long as the Controller Node is running, then we should be able to use the `micro-ROS` agent to give setpoint commands to the Arduino device in order to drive the motor and actuate the position of the linear stage.

 ## Usage